Les Misérables (musical): North American productions

 In September 2008, a mini-tour produced by Atlanta's Theater of the Stars played Eisenhower Hall at the United States Military Academy, in West Point, New York; the Filene Center at the Wolf Trap National Park for the Performing Arts in Vienna, Virginia; Kansas City Starlight Theatre; and the Fox Theater in Atlanta.
-The show featured a new set of original pictures painted by Victor Hugo himself.
-Robert Evan played Valjean, returning to the role he played in the mid-nineties on Broadway.
-Also featured were Nikki Rene Daniels as Fantine and Robert Hunt as Javert, both reprising their roles from the Broadway revival.
+The set featured original pictures painted by Victor Hugo.
+Robert Evan reprised the role of Valjean.
+Also featured were Nikki Renee Daniels as Fantine and Robert Hunt as Javert, both reprising their roles from the Broadway revival.
 Fred Hanson directed the production.
 The creative team included Matt Kinley as Scenic Designer, Ken Billington as Lighting Designer, Peter Fitzgerald and Erich Bechtel as Sound Designers, Zachary Borovay as Projection Designer, and Dan Riddle as musical director and Conductor.

 In 2008, the Signature Theatre in Arlington, Virginia staged a small venue "black box" version of the play.
-Signature received Mackintosh's special permission for the production: "One of the great pleasures of being involved with the creation of Les Misérables is seeing this marvelous musical being done in a completely different and original way.
-Having seen many shows brilliantly reimagined at Signature I have no doubt that Eric and his team will come up with a revolutionary new take on Les Miz unlike anything anyone has seen before.
-Viva la différence!"
-The production officially opened on 14 December 2008 (after previews from 2 December), and ran through 22 February 2009 (extended from 25 January 2009).
+Signature received Mackintosh's special permission for the production: "One of the great pleasures of being involved with the creation of Les Misérables is seeing this marvelous musical being done in a completely different and original way."
+The production officially opened on 14 December 2008 (after previews from 2 December), and ran through 22 February 2009.

-A 2014 production at the Dallas Theater Center modernized the staging in a way rarely attempted in productions of this play, set visually in the modern-day United States rather than 1830s France.
-The concept was thought to be refreshing as a change from typical production styles and effective as a commentary on modern inequality.
-Though, much controversy surrounded their unauthorized depart from the authors' libretto and score.
+A 2014 production at the Dallas Theater Center modernized the staging with a setting in the modern-day United States.
+The concept was thought to be a refreshing stylistic change and effective as a commentary on modern inequality.
+The unauthorized depart from the authors' libretto and score, however, was controversial.

-In Panama, Les Misérables was staged in 2014 in Spanish at the famed National Theatre of Panama for a short, sold-out run, directed by Aaron Zebede.
+In Panama, Les Misérables was staged in 2014 in Spanish at the National Theatre of Panama for a short, sold-out run, directed by Aaron Zebede.